MoAmr/modern-java-recipes/README.md

 methods in the Collectors class, like toList or toSet.
 That version of collect does not exist on the primitive streams.</h4>

+<h3><u>Note:</u></h3><h4>While using concat with reduce works,
+it is inefficient because String concatenation creates and destroys objects.
+A better approach would be to use the collect method with a Collector.</h4>

 --------------------------------------------------------------------------